 - Our Races

-Meet at Perdiswell Leisure Centre on Sundays for a start time of 8:15am for longer runs (meet 5-10 minutes earlier for briefing).
+Meet at Perdiswell Leisure Centre on Sundays for a start time of 8:15am or 9am for longer runs (meet 5-10 minutes earlier for briefing).
 These runs are mainly aimed at those training for marathons and half marathons.
 With multiple distances marked out anywhere from 8 to 20 miles depending on what races are coming up.
 Even if you’re not training for a race, they are a great way of increasing your mileage and endurance while running with company.

 Note: Always ensure you familiarise yourself with the routes as markers can go missing and there are not always runners at every pace.